Open Journal Systems (OJS): Hacking Epidemic and SolutionsDavid Green

 - Only allow the upload of files with safe extensions (such as .doc, .docx, odt, .pdf) and to prohibit the upload of files with server-side executable extensions (such as .phtml, .asp, .php, .rb, .py).

-- Automatically notify Journal Managers about any new OJS registration.
+- Automatically notify Journal contact about any new OJS registration.

 - Install your OJS so that the file directory is NOT a subdirectory of the OJS installation and cannot be accessed directly via the web server.